The service description files for Dinit each describe a

 A service dependency relationship, broadly speaking, specifies

-that for one service to run, another must also be running.
-The first service
+that for one service to run, another must also be running; when starting a

-is the dependent service and the latter is the dependency
+dependent service and the latter is the dependency service (we

-service (we will henceforth generally refer to the the dependency
+will henceforth generally refer to the the dependency relationship as the

 - A need (or "hard") relationship specifies that the